ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 $[?search(@.author, "[BR]ob")]
 ~~~

-Its first argument is an optional string that is searched for at least one
+Its first argument is a string that is searched for at least one
 substring that matches the iregexp contained in the string
 that is the second argument.
 The result is `BooleanTrue` if such a substring exists,